HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/deprecated.md

 # Deprecated features

-The following features are deprecated from this and earlier releases.
+The following features are deprecated from this and future releases.

 ## v1.0.9